kmohan12-code/Brain-tumor-classification/README.md

-# Brain Tumor Detection using YOLO
+# Brain Tumor Classification using YOLO

 This repository contains code and resources for detecting brain tumors using the YOLO (You Only Look Once) object detection model.
 The project leverages the ultralytics YOLO library to train and evaluate a custom model on a brain tumor dataset.